-And while many lights claim they have accurately recreated R13, which correlates primarily with European skin tones, it is not a single hue and requires pastel colors of cyan, eggshell blue and green-yellow.
-The concept of "white skin" is a social construct, not a scientific one.
-Europeans have as much tonal differences as any other group of humans and require a full spectrum light source to properly recreate the full range of subtle skin tones.
+And while many lights claim they have accurately recreated R13, which correlates primarily with European skin tones, it is not a single hue and requires pastel colors of cyan, eggshell blue, and green-yellow.
+The concept of “white skin” is a social construct, not a scientific one.
+Europeans have as many tonal differences as any other group of humans and require a full spectrum light source to properly recreate the full range of subtle skin tones.

 Scientists in Southeast Asia realized that R1-R14 did not sufficiently illuminate Asian skin tones.
 Therefore, R15 was included to ensure that people of Asian descent are accurately illuminated under artificial lighting.

-Some RGBW companies are cheating by "red-doping" their LED designs.
+Some RGBW companies are cheating by “red-doping” their LED designs.
 This is only a half-measure to true, rich, accurate skin tones.
 We boost the entire YAR (Yellow-Amber-Red) frequency range.
-This is only possible with a full spectrum light source and cannot be done with RGB, RGBW or RGBWW light sources.
+This is only possible with a full spectrum light source and cannot be done with RGB, RGBW, or RGBWW light sources.

 Many believe all LEDs are the same.
 This isn’t true; there is a fundamental scientific difference between the light fields created from full spectrum LEDs and hue-specific LEDs.